TedJuch/TedJuch/README.md

 - 👋 Hi, I’m @TedJuch.
-Professionally, I'm a Cloud Data Platform Architect.
+Professionally, I'm a Solutions Architect at Snowflake.
 Personally, I'm a retired Google Product Expert for Google Sheets and Google Fi.
 - 👀 I’m interested in Snowflake, AWS, and Google Sheets.
 - 🌱 I’m always learning AWS, python, and all the data things.
 - 📫 Email me: ted.juch@gmail.com